gazebosim/docs/contributing.md

   changes can be added in a backwards-compatible way (no API / ABI / behavior break in released branches).
-* Periodically, a maintainer will **forward-port** changes to newer release branches all the way up to `master`.
+* Periodically, a maintainer will **forward-port** changes to newer release branches all the way up to `main`.
 * The merge forward can be done with `git merge` in order to keep the commit history.
   For example: